Struct transit_grid::graphs::TopologyGraph

 pub fn find_node_index_with_edges( &self, node_id: NodeId, neighbors: Vec<NodeId>, dir: Direction ) -> Option<NodeIndex>

-that does not have any edge in the opposite direction leading to any node in neighbors
+Returns the NodeIndex of the NodeId that does not have any edge in the opposite direction leading to any node in neighbors.

 Arguments